MRI vs. CT Scan

 During the scanning process, you may be required to hold your breath for specific scans.
 Even the slight movement of breathing can affect the results.
 MRIs are painless and last up to an hour, though some may take slightly more time.

 What Is a CT Scan?

-Most often, CT scans are used to look for problems in your body’s bones, tissues, brain or other organs.
-Doctors typically use computed tomography scans to identify the following conditions:
+Most often, CT scans are used to look for problems in your bones, tissues, brain or other organs.
+Doctors typically use CT scans to identify the following conditions:

-- Circulation problems: Heart disease, blood vessel blockages, kidney problems, pulmonary edemas and aortic aneurysms are viewed and diagnosed with computed tomography scans.
+- Circulation problems: Heart disease, blood vessel blockages, kidney problems, pulmonary edemas and aortic aneurysms are viewed and diagnosed with CT scans.

 - Abdominal abnormalities: Unknown masses in the liver, pancreas or kidneys can be identified as tumors or not.

 - Urinary bleeding causes: Why you have blood in your urine is another symptom CT scans can investigate.

 - Lung issues: Breathing problems can be diagnosed through one of these scans that can identify signs of fibrosis, emphysema, tumors, pleural effusion, collapsed lungs and more.

 - Skeletal system problems: Sometimes, regular x-rays don’t give doctors enough of a picture of the bones.
 CT scans are better for seeing complex fractures, spinal cord injuries, osteoporosis damage and bone tumors.